kidscancode/godot_recipes/src-4/content/3D/3d_sphere_car.md

 var turn_input = 0
 ```

-You can `export` these if you'd like to adjust them from the Inspector.
+You can `@export` these if you'd like to adjust them from the Inspector.

 In `_physics_process()` we add a force to the body based on the direction the car is pointing, as well as keeping the car mesh positioned at the ball's position: